 - Remove from oven, and immediately start your cheese sauce.

 - In a small pot, over medium heat, melt butter.
 Whisk in flour and cook, whisking continuously, until flour is lightly golden, 30 seconds to 1 minute.

-- Stir in cheese until smooth, remove from heat and add cayenne, salt, and pepper to taste.
+- Add cheese by the heaping handful and whisk until smooth after each.
+Once all the cheese is incorporated, and add cayenne, salt, and pepper to taste.

 - Transfer potato wedges to plates or bowls and drizzle cheese sauce over the top.
 Serve immediately, and enjoy.